6 Mistakes You Can Avoid Early on in Your New Business

 Contracts may even short-circuit your new business.
 If you’re working a full-time job while operating your new business, your employment contract may restrict or even prohibit you from conducting that outside work, or may even dictate that your employer owns any idea you come up with, even if it’s done off the clock.
 Check your employment agreement before you start your business.

-Protect your IP.
+4. Protect your intellectual property

 Your intellectual property (IP) is what makes your company.
 It’s your ideas and your creativity that you need to safeguard.
 Failing to do so leaves you open to the possibility that someone else might take your IP for their own use, and without the proper protection, you’ll have a difficult time getting them to stop.